jfrog/gitlab-templates/README.md

 * Optionally replaces the default Docker Registry with an [Artifactory Docker Registry](https://www.jfrog.com/confluence/display/JFROG/Docker+Registry)

 ## Installation
 1. Ensure you have the connection details for the JFrog Platform.
-Don't have a JFrog Platform?
-[Set up](#Set-Up-a-FREE-JFrog-Environment-in-the-Cloud) a free JFrog Platform instance in the cloud now
 2. [Store](#Storing-the-JFrog-Platform-Connection-Details) the JFrog Platform connection details on GitLab
 3. Optionally set the URL of your Artifactory Docker Registry as the value of the **JF_DOCKER_REGISTRY** variable
 4. [Add](#Adding-the-setup-jfrog-Script-in-Your-Pipeline) the **setup-jfrog** pipeline script in your GitLab pipeline